renan2scarvalho/Applied-Data-Science-with-Python/3 Applied Machine Learning in Python/README.md

 - Heart Problem: [1,0] -> 0 = apt, 1 = inept
 - Cesarian: [0,1] -> 0 = No, 1 = Yes

-This work approaches Initial Data Analysis (IDA), Exploratory Data Analysis (EDA), Feature Engineering, and Machine Learning Algorithms (linear classifiers and tree-based classifiers).
+This work approaches Initial Data Analysis (IDA), Exploratory Data Analysis (EDA), Feature Engineering, and Machine Learning Algorithms (linear classifiers and tree-based classifiers), as well as SHAP (*SHapley Additive exPlanations*) in order to explain the model's outputs.